-The objective of the Trustees is to achieve net return 1.5% above the average 182-day treasury bill rate per annum.
+The investment objective is to achieve a net return of 1.5% above the average 182-day treasury bill rate per annum.
 The primary objective in the investment management for the Scheme's assets shall be to emphasize long-term growth of the principal within reasonable and prudent levels of risk.
 Short-term volatility will be tolerated in as much as it is consistent with the volatility of a comparable market index.